shreyasvinaya/gspworkshop2025.github.io/_pages/registration.md

 Earlybird fees are available until **April 21**, with regular fees applied from April 22.
 Please register as soon as possible.

-We are looking forward to seeing you in Delft.
+We look forward to seeing you in Delft!